Tribute: In Remembrance of Dad 5

 2019.06.05 at Oak Glen Preserve, California

-In addition to teaching at Beitou Junior High School, dad transferred to Taipei Municipal HuaiSheng Junior High School in 1978 when moving to Taipei.
-He taught at HuaiSheng until his retirement in 1997, ending his 40-year teaching career.
-My father also made many friends in HuaiSheng Junior High.
-These teachers often form groups to travel together inside Taiwan or go abroad during winter and summer school breaks.
-In addition, after retirement, they would go hiking together every week so their retirement life was fun and exciting.
-My sister and I were fortunate enough to travel or go hiking with them.
-We are very grateful to these teachers.
-My mother has had Parkinson’s disease since 2013, and her movements are slow and sometimes unstable.
-These teachers would take care of her and give my father a chance to breathe.
-I have always been awkward in speech and do not know how to express my gratitude.
-If the teachers of HuaiSheng Junior High read this article, I would like to take this opportunity to thank you.
-We are fully aware of your love and thoughtfulness toward my parents.
-We appreciate your kindness greatly.
+In addition to teaching at Beitou Junior High School, my dad transferred to Taipei Municipal HuaiSheng Junior High School in 1978 when we moved to Taipei.
+He taught at HuaiSheng until his retirement in 1997, ending a 40-year teaching career.
+My father also made many friends at HuaiSheng Junior High.
+These teachers often formed groups to travel together within Taiwan or abroad during the winter and summer school breaks.
+Additionally, after retirement, they would go hiking together every week, making their retirement life fun and exciting.
+My sister and I were fortunate enough to travel and go hiking with them, and we are very grateful to these teachers.

-Traveling and hiking with Huaisheng Junior High School teachers in recent years
+Traveling and hiking with HuaiSheng Junior High School teachers in recent years

 My parents' travel photos